Independent Monitoring for Quality (IM4Q)

 The Institute on Disabilities trains local IM4Q programs on the interview instrument, the Essential Data Elements (EDE).
 The EDE contains 101 questions, 46 of which can only be answered by a person with a disability and is comprised of the following sections: Pre-survey; Pre-survey addendum; Satisfaction; Dignity, Respect and Rights; Choice and Control; Relationships; Inclusion; Monitor Impressions; Major Concerns; Family/Friend/Guardian Survey.

 The local IM4Q programs assigned interview teams to individuals randomly selected to be monitored, as sent to them by ODP.
 Each team is comprised of a minimum of two people, one of whom must be an individual with a disability or a family member of a person with a disability.
-Teams might also include other interested citizens who are not a port of the mental retardation system.
+Teams might also include other interested citizens who are not a part of the Intellectual Disabilities system.
 Participation in the interview is voluntary and the home visits are scheduled with the individual to be surveyed.

 The collected data is sent to the Institute on Disabilities for analysis and the creation/distribution of reports.